aisingapore/PeekingDuck/docs/use_cases/zoning.md

-# Zone Analytics
+# Zone Counting

 ## Overview

-As computer vision continue to be popularised into the retail and security industry, AI Singapore developed a solution to create zones in image inputs such as CCTV footages that can be used to improve the insights gathered from the image.
-This can be used in many places, such as in malls or retail shops to understand footfall, or to ensure that human traffic does not exceed a certain number in some areas (like the swimming pool) during the COVID-19 measures.
+As part of COVID-19 measures, the Singapore Government has set restrictions on large event gatherings.
+Guidelines stipulate that large events can be held but attendees should be split into different groups that are of some distance apart and cannot interact with the other groups.
+Since AI Singapore developed the [object counting](object_counting.md) heuristic, we created a more complex variation called the zone counting heuristic.
+Zone counting allows us to create different zones within a single image and count the number of chosen objects detected in each zone.
+This can be used with CCTVs in malls, shops or event floors for crowd control.

 <img src="../../images/readme/zone_counting.gif" width="100%">

-Zones are created by providing the point coordinates that form each zone.
-These are used in conjunction with object detection models upstream to create heuristics that provide specific zone analytics.
-As an example, we can count the number of people in each particular zone.
+Zone counting is done by looking at the count of objects detected by the object detection models that fall within the zones specified.
+As an example, we can count the number of people in the blue and green zones, as per our example above.
 This is explained in a [subsequent section](#how-it-works).

 ## Demo

-To try our solution on your own computer with [PeekingDuck installed](https://github.com/aimakerspace/PeekingDuck/blob/dev/README.md/#install-and-run-peekingduck): use the following configuration file: [social_distancing.yml](https://github.com/aimakerspace/PeekingDuck/blob/dev/use_cases/zone_count.yml) and run PeekingDuck.
+To try our solution on your own computer with [PeekingDuck installed](https://github.com/aimakerspace/PeekingDuck/blob/dev/README.md/#install-and-run-peekingduck): use the following configuration file: [social_distancing.yml](https://github.com/aimakerspace/PeekingDuck/blob/dev/use_cases/object_counting.yml) and run PeekingDuck.

 ```
 > peekingduck run --config_path <path_to_social_distancing.yml>